holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

 ```python
 DQN_PATH = '/tmp/path/to/save/experiments/dqn'
 ```
-Then we define the game we want to run (in this instance we run the game "Pong"
+Then, we define the game we want to run (in this instance we run the game "Pong")
 ```python
 GAME = 'Pong'
 ```